utensil/llm-playground/daily_picks.md

 - [imaurer/awesome-decentralized-llm](https://github.com/imaurer/awesome-decentralized-llm) - Collection of LLM resources that can be used to build products you can "own" or to perform reproducible research.
 - [nichtdax/awesome-totally-open-chatgpt](https://github.com/nichtdax/awesome-totally-open-chatgpt) - A list of totally open alternatives to ChatGPT
 - [FreedomIntelligence/LLMZoo](https://github.com/FreedomIntelligence/LLMZoo) - ⚡LLM Zoo is a project that provides data, models, and evaluation benchmark for large language models.⚡
+- [arjunbansal/awesome-oss-llm-ift-rlhf](https://github.com/arjunbansal/awesome-oss-llm-ift-rlhf) - Collection of open source implementations of LLMs with IFT and RLHF that are striving to get to ChatGPT level of performance
+- [stanford-crfm/ecosystem-graphs](https://github.com/stanford-crfm/ecosystem-graphs) - an ongoing effort to track the foundation model ecosystem

 ### Training

 - [zhilizju/Awesome-instruction-tuning](https://github.com/zhilizju/Awesome-instruction-tuning) - A curated list of awesome instruction tuning datasets, models, papers and repositories.
 - [yaodongC/awesome-instruction-dataset](https://github.com/yaodongC/awesome-instruction-dataset) - A collection of open-source dataset to train instruction-following LLMs (ChatGPT,LLaMA,Alpaca)
+- [PhoebusSi/Alpaca-CoT](https://github.com/PhoebusSi/Alpaca-CoT) - We unified the interfaces of instruction-tuning data (e.g., CoT data), multiple LLMs and parameter-efficient methods (e.g., lora, p-tuning) together for easy use
 - [visenger/awesome-mlops](https://github.com/visenger/awesome-mlops) - A curated list of references for MLOps

 ### Reasoning